Skip to main content

 red_teamer.scan(...)

-To being scanning your LLM application for vulnerabilities, first create a RedTeamer object.
+To being red teaming your LLM application for vulnerabilities, create a RedTeamer object.

 from deepeval.red_teaming import RedTeamer